 Step 3: Check out the project in your area 🚧

 Once you’re in your community, you can go around and check the former and current projects launched by your Organisation.
 Is there a project you find interesting?
 Then, go ahead and participate!
 For this, click on “participate”, and you’ll land on the project page.
-There, you’ll find the participation modes, the events organised by the Organisation, the news regularly sent and all the information you need to participate.
+There, you’ll find the participation modules, the events organised by the Organisation, the news regularly sent and all the information you need to participate.

 Step 4: Share your opinion! 📣

 You’ll see, citizen participation is very easy.
 To participate well, it is important to read the project explanation.
 In the “More info…” section, you'll find all the information you need to get what the project is about.
 To be top of the class, you can also read the news already sent and the shared documents.